Tucked away in the arms of the mighty Alps, Switzerland is often referred to as "Heaven on Earth."

 The north shore of this teal lake covers Lausanne.

-This area has the quintessentially gorgeous Belle Epoch hotels to die for, which is connected by a single promenade blooming with flower gardens.
+This area comprises quintessentially gorgeous Belle Époque hotels, which are connected by a single promenade blooming with flower gardens.

-Walk Through the Mystic Place De La Palud
+Walk through the Mystic Place de la Palud

 The biggest and oldest fountain of the city is situated here; justice is represented on the center pillar of it.